 Building an investment portfolio requires a similar process.
 Somehow, we must refine or filter the approximately 43,000 globally publicly listed securities down to an investment strategy that best meets our financial goals (If you included non-traded investments the number of choices is astronomical so let’s decide to stick with listed securities because they are liquid and subject to constant market scrutiny).
 Each investor is unique.

 Each investment situation is unique.
 So we must have a framework of decisions to winnow down the global investment market to suit us.
+The below discussion is an example of how we winnow down our investment choices.

 You’d have maximum diversification, which is generally a good thing, and fairly low costs.
 Just like our gold speculator, however, you as an individual might have some needs and preferences that would benefit from eliminating some of these global investments in exchange for different portfolio characteristics.
 You’d be trading less diversification for some benefits.